-The performance of the filter at 1000 cfm is summarized in Table 2, for both aerosols A and C. The performance of the filter in regard to aerosol C (Cottrell precipitate in atmospheric air) is also shown graphically in Figure 1.
-The efficiency of the filter in arresting aerosol A (atmospheric particulate matter), both initially, and after its resistance had been increased to 0.5 inch W.G., is indicated in Table 2.
+The performance of the filter at 800 cubic feet per minute is summarized in table 2 for two aerosols.
+The performance of the filter in regard to aerosol C (Cottrell precipitate in atmospheric air) is shown graphically in figure 1.
+The efficiency of the filter in arresting aerosol A (atmospheric particulate matter), both initially and after its resistance had been increased by dirt-loading to 0.5 inch W. G., is indicated in table 2.

-Observation of the media at the end of the dirt-loading test revealed that the greater part of the arrested dirt was found uniformly distributed on the upstream face.
-The downstream face of the media was slightly darkened by dust.
+Observation of the filter at the end of the dirt-loading test revealed that the greater part of the arrested lint was found on the upstream face and had not penetrated the media beyond a depth of about 1/4 inch.
+A considerable amount of dust had penetrated the media to a depth of approximately one inch; the downstream face of the media was uniformly darkened with dust.
 No lint was visible on the downstream face of the media.

-After the unit had been removed from the test duct, the section of the duct five feet long downstream of the unit and upstream of a 3/4-inch wood strip fastened flat across the bottom of the test duct was carefully swept out with a fine brush.
-The amount of material obtained from the duct by this sweeping was 6.5 grams, consisting chiefly of relatively large dust particles.
+After the unit had been removed from the test duct, the section of the duct five feet long downstream of the unit, and upstream of a 3/4 inch thick wood strip fastened flat across the bottom of the test duct, was carefully swept out with a fine brush.
+The amount of material obtained from the duct by this sweeping was 11.8 grams, or 4.1 percent of the dust load reaching the filter, constituting the fall-out in the first five feet of the duct from the air passed through the filter, and consisting for the most part of large dust particles.

-Cellophane tapes, stretched across the test duct downstream of the filter with the adhesive side facing upstream, indicated upon visual and microscopic examination after exposure to the air stream that some particles up to approximately 80 microns in size had passed through the filter during the dirt-loading tests.
+Cellophane tapes, stretched across the test duct downstream of the filter with the adhesive side facing upstream, indicated upon visual and microscopic examination after exposure to the air stream that some particles of sizes up to approximately 150 microns had passed through the filter during the dirt-loading tests.
 Particles smaller than five microns were observed in quantity by microscopic examination of the downstream filter papers obtained in tests with both aerosols.
 No lint was observed on the tapes during these tests.